Bligh Madris Player Props: Astros vs. Cardinals

-On Tuesday, Bligh Madris (coming off going 0-for-3) and the Houston Astros face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+On Wednesday, Bligh Madris (on the back of going 0-for-1) and the Houston Astros face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
 First pitch is at 7:45 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Dodgers.
+He had a hitless showing in his most recent game (0-for-1) against the Cardinals.

 Bligh Madris Game Info & Props vs. the Cardinals